ashwin-pc/Test-ADK-Agents/cc_repo_agent/README.md

 ## Testing

-To test the Repository Agent, run the included test script:
+To test the Claude Code Repository Agent, run the included test script:

 ```bash
 python test.py --repo-path "/path/to/your/repo"